20-year-old Clovis man dies after losing control of motorcycle while on Highway 168

 FRESNO, Calif.
-(KFSN) -- A 20-year-old motorcyclist from Clovis has died after a solo-vehicle crash on Highway 168 Saturday morning.
+(KFSN) -- His parents say Dustin Leston had a zest for life, growing up playing competitive hockey and learning how to ride motorcycles from his dad.

+Dale and Donna Leston were waiting for their only child to return home from an early morning ride last Saturday when they got the worst news imaginable.

-The California Highway Patrol says it happened just after 8 a.m. when the man lost control of his motorcycle and went off the side of the road.
+Authorities let the family know that Dustin had lost control of his bike and went off the road.

-Authorities say the cause of the crash is still under investigation but they do not believe alcohol or speeding was a factor.
+The fatal crash remains under investigation, but authorities do not believe alcohol or speeding played a role.

 20-year-old Clovis man dies after losing control of motorcycle while on Highway 168